nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_version_compatibility.md

 ## Introduction ##

-The GP Connect API requires that a solution for forwards and backwards compatibility is developed as there is the potential for multiple versions to be implemented by consumers and providers.
+The GP Connect API requires that a solution for forwards and backwards compatibility is developed as there is the potential for multiple versions of the GP Connect API to be implemented by consumers and providers.

 ### Forwards and backwards compatibility ###